ncschroeder/Number-Theory-Playground/README.md

 the sum of the 2 previous numbers.
 The Fibonacci sequence does this and the first 8 numbers of it are 1, 1, 2, 3, 5, 8, 13, and 21.
 Fibonacci was a mathematician from the 1100s to 1200s from modern-day Italy.
 Another Fibonacci-like sequence is the Lucas sequence and the first 8 numbers of it are 2, 1, 3, 4, 7, 11, 18, and 29.
-This sequence was named after 1800s French mathematician Francois Edouard Anatole Lucas
+This sequence was named after 1800s French mathematician François Édouard Anatole Lucas

 The *Golden Ratio* is an irrational number symbolized by the Greek letter 𝚽 (Phi).
 𝚽 $= \frac{1 + \sqrt{5}}{2} \approx 1.618033988749895$.
 As we advance further and further into a Fibonacci-like